Luis out side artist unofficial

 Technical Versatility Across Media

 Luis demonstrates exceptional fluency across an expansive range of artistic media and technical processes.
-His practice moves seamlessly between the tactile intimacy of hand-sculpted clay and the precise virtuality of 3D modeling, between time-honored ceramic firing techniques and cutting-edge rapid prototyping.
+His practice moves seamlessly between the tactile intimacy of hand-sculpted clay and the precise virtuality of 3D hard surface modelling, between time-honored ceramic firing techniques and cutting-edge rapid prototyping.
 This technical versatility encompasses sculpture, ceramics, animation, architectural design, performance art, bronze casting, textile work, and a comprehensive command of drawing and painting methodologies.
 His recent investigations into artificial intelligence—working with Large Language Models (LLMs), AI-generated imagery, and short films for marketing—reflect not merely an adoption of trending technologies but a thoughtful extension of his ongoing dialogue between traditional craftsmanship and emerging technological paradigms.
 This remarkable technical breadth allows Luis to select the most appropriate expressive vehicle for each creative challenge, transcending medium-specific limitations to realize his conceptual vision across multiple platforms and contexts.

 Synthesis of Diverse Influences